lolepezy/rpki-prover/README.md

 - SLURM support
 - Fancy UI

-The only option to use it at the moment is to build from sources:
+There are two options to install the program:

+## Building from sources

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).